EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 ### Step-by-Step
+-We will start by coding the LCD display to show the metrics we would like to see.
+To do this, connect your Arduino to a laptop or monitor via USB.
+Create a new workspace within the Arduino.
+Copy and paste the code from: https://github.com/EmoryAir/EmoryAir.github.io/blob/Low_cost_schema/documentation/PM_sensor_LCD.ino onto your workspace.
+Congrats!
+You just coded in Arduino's native language!

--Start by connecting the LCD display.
+-Next, start by connecting the LCD display.
 Plug the LCD display into D28 and line up the rest of the metal barbs with the neighboring slots on the breadboard.
 The Arduino, sensor, and battery will not plug snugly into the breadboard as the LCD display does, we used rubber bands to keep these components in place.
 Next we will connect the Arduino

 <img src="https://github.com/EmoryAir/EmoryAir.github.io/blob/Low_cost_schema/images/Step%201.jpg" width="300" height ="250">